Property management Luxembourg

 Mission

-That is the standard Alzette was built against.
+That is what Alzette was built to do.

 Scope